Appearance

 async function handleLogin(email: string, password: string) {

-const response = await authService.login({ email, password, appId });
+const response = await authService.login({ email, password });

 router.push('/change-password');